Taxpayer Relief Act of 1997

 Estate and Gift Tax Relief

-1. Increased the Unified Credit Against Federal Gift and Estate Taxation: The unified estate and gift tax credit was increased to permit each U.S. citizen to make tax-free transfers of up to $1,000,000.
-Thus, with proper planning, a married couple could make otherwise taxable transfers of up to $2,000,000 without paying a federal wealth transfer tax.
+1. Increased the unified credit against federal gift and estate taxation.
+The law increased the unified estate and gift tax credit to allow each U.S. citizen to make tax-free transfers of up to $1 million.
+With proper planning, a married couple could make otherwise taxable transfers of up to $2 million without paying a federal wealth transfer tax.

-2. Family-Owned Business Exclusion: An estate's executor could elect to exclude the value of all or a portion of business interest in excess of the unified credit amount in effect at the time of death from the decedent's estate for federal estate tax purposes (up to a maximum of $1,300,000).
-In order to qualify for this exclusion, the family-owned business or farm needed to meet several requirements:
+2. Family-owned business exclusion.
+An estate's executor could elect to exclude the value of all or a part of business interest above the unified credit amount in effect at the time of death from the decedent's estate for federal estate tax purposes (up to a maximum of $1.3 million).
+To qualify for this exclusion, the family-owned business or farm needed to meet several requirements:

 • The decedent must be a U.S. citizen or resident (at the time of death).